Bang1338/wordle-today/README.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "W"
+  Begins with the letter "F"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "T"
+  Ends with the letter "E"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  The part of the body between the pelvis and the stomach.
+  A woodwind instrument consisting of a tube with a row of holes that produce sound through vibrations caused by air blown across the edge of the holes, often tuned by plugging one or more holes with a finger; the Western concert flute, a transverse side-blown flute of European origin.
 </details>

 ## ANSWER